rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

    **Answer:** $\mathcal{E}+IR+IR=0 \quad \Rightarrow \quad I=-\mathcal{E}/2R$
    \fi

-3. Which value for $I$ found above is correct?
+3. Which value for $I$ is correct?

    \ifsolutions
    **Answer**: Both are correct and consistent.
 A negative current is equivalent to a positive current in the opposite direction.
-(You may recall from mechanics that when solving static equilibrium problems, you assume a direction for an unknown force $F$ on an object in a free-body diagram, sum all of the forces on it, and then solve for the unknown force.
+(You may recall from mechanics that when solving static equilibrium problems, you assume a direction for an unknown force $F$ on an object in a free-body diagram, sum all of the forces on it, and then solve for $F$.
 If the solution gives a negative $F$, you assumed the wrong direction for $F$.)
    \else
    \vspace{3em}
    \fi